Volunteering

 Volunteers support and enhance the patient experience at St. Joseph’s Healthcare Hamilton and are assisted with choosing a placement that fits personal goals and personality.

-Volunteer Visiting, Dr. Bob Kemp Hospice
+Volunteer Visiting, Kemp Care Network

 277 Stone Church Rd E, Hamilton, ON L9B 1B1, Canada